Azure/azure-sdk-for-cpp/sdk/tables/README.md

 tableClient.Create();
 ```

-In oder to Delete a table we need to call the delete method on the previously created client.
+In order to Delete a table we need to call the delete method on the previously created client.
 ```cpp
 tableClient.Delete();
 ```

 ### Manipulating entities

-In oder to Create/Update/Merge/Delete entities we need to create a TablesClient first.
+In order to Create/Update/Merge/Delete entities we need to create a TablesClient first.

 ```cpp
 #include <azure/data/tables.hpp>